 - Proofing – Matching some other process, usually a printing press, with an inkjet printer.
 This category covers a broad spectrum of users.
 Many photographers, graphic designers, prepress and printers have a need for this type of RIP.

 Soft Proofing means calibrating your monitor with your printing device.
 This enables you to “soft proof” your work from your monitor prior to printing.
 There is nothing more frustrating than working on getting just the right color on your monitor only to have it print differently on your device.
 Alder can help make the color transition from screen to print consistent.
 We will work with you to assess your needs, recommend an appropriate RIP, install and set-up any hardware and software.
 We will train your staff on how to use your new equipment.
 Plus, we can provide ongoing maintenance agreements and provide TeamViewer support.

 back to top

 Certified Digital Proofs

-The Process – You are supplied with a CD containing our test image and a set of 12 self-addressed, pre-paid envelopes.
+The Process – We provide you with a CD containing our test image and a set of 12 self-addressed, pre-paid envelopes.
 You simply print the test image and mail it to Alder.
-As soon as we receive your test file we will analyze your output and compare it to your original color setup.
-We look at a number of variables when assessing your test image: L*a*b* Color, Density, Hue Error and Grayness.
-In each of these four categories we establish Delta E averages and maximums that are an acceptable amount of deviation for digital proofing.
-If we see a larger value you will be contacted and a service call will be arranged.
+As soon as we receive your test file, we’ll analyze your output and compare it to your original color setup.
+We look at the following variables when assessing your test image: L*a*b* Color, Density, Hue Error, and Grayness.
+In each category, we establish Delta E averages and maximums that are an acceptable amount of deviation for digital proofing.
+If we additional opportunities, we’ll contact you to arrange a service call.

 Keeping your digital proofing system consistent doesn’t have to be difficult.
 Alder’s Certified Digital Proof program makes it as easy as possible.
 You just print a sample and mail it off — we take care of the rest.